High-dimensional near-critical percolation and the torus plateau: Introduction and results

 for every $p<p_c$ and $r\geq 2$; the content of the upper bound of \cref{thm:main1arm} is to identify the correct polynomial prefactor.
 Similar theorems have been established for the distribution of the \emph{volume} and \emph{intrinsic radius} of slightly subcritical percolation clusters in \cite[Section 4]{Hutc20_slightly}; these proofs apply to arbitrary transitive graphs satisfying the triangle condition and are much easier to prove than \cref{thm:main1arm}.
 See also \cite[Section 5]{Hutc20_slightly} for an overview what is expected to hold for \emph{slightly supercritical} percolation in high dimensions.

 \begin{rk-non} {\rm Shortly after this paper first appeared on the arXiv, we learned of independent work of Chatterjee, Hanson, and Sosoe \cite{CHS22} containing an alternative proof of the subcritical one-arm estimate of \cref{thm:main1arm}.
 Their work is largely orthogonal to ours, using very different methods to establish \cref{thm:main1arm} and not considering the slightly subcritical two-point function or finite-size scaling on the torus.
-Their work also establishes several further new results on the chemical distance and the number of spanning clusters in a box, which we do not study here. } \end{rk-non}
+Their work also establishes several further new results on the chemical distance and the number of spanning clusters in a box, which we do not study here.
+Six months later, a third proof of the upper bound of \cref{thm:main1arm} appeared in \cite{Vann22}.} \end{rk-non}